 CHOOSING A GENETIC TEST

 I have been fascinated by DNA testing and genetics for quite some time now, and it was finally time to take the plunge, and learn how my genes can help me formulate my own DNA diet plan.
-I chose dnaPower, a Canadian based company that tests for the most important genes that have been scientifically proven using over 1,200 scientific papers on gene traits, with a highly experienced lab that offers privacy and encryption for all data collected.
+I had my DNA test done through dnaPower, a Canadian based company that tests for the most important genes that have been scientifically proven using over 1,200 scientific papers on gene traits, with a highly experienced lab that offers privacy and encryption for all data collected.

 What I love about dnaPower is that the report is really well structured and easy to read so you’re not looking through a bunch of codes that you can’t understand.
 There’s even practical everyday tips on how to take power over your health, and if you choose the totalPower report then you get a 45-minute one-on-one consultation with a professional to help you understand the results even better and give you advice on where to start, and what you need to focus on to achieve the greatest results.